-The following guiding principles were used for the development of indicators:
+The following guiding principles were used for the development of these preliminary indicators:

 - Linked to the strategic objectives of the project; - Serve as a robust indicator of change.
-That is, it measures a meaningful change; - Provide an early warning of potential problems (ie ideally indicators should consist of "lead" and "lag" indicators); - Be capable of being monitored to provide statistically verifiable and reproducible data that show trends over time: - Be scientifically credible (although not all indicators
+That is, it measures a meaningful change; - Provide an early warning of potential problems (ie ideally indicators should consist of "lead" and "lag" indicators); - Be capable of being monitored to provide statistically verifiable and reproducible data that show trends over time: - Be scientifically credible (although not all indicators need to be quantitative, the majority of indicators should be able to be validly and readily measured);

-- need to be quantitative, the majority of indicators should be able to be validly and readily measured): - Be easy to understand and accepted by the community; - Be cost-effective (eg having regard to any organisation's limited resources, the amount of resources directed to monitoring and evaluation of desired outcomes and outputs needs to be balanced with the organisation's ability to plan and implement programs); - Where possible and appropriate, facilitate community involvement (eg the process of collecting information may result in greater community ownership of the desired outcome and greater awareness of issues); - Where possible and appropriate, use existing indicators (eg before new indicators are developed, organizations should review their existing suite of indicators and thereby build upon their existing knowledge and data base - this assumes that the existing indicators are appropriately aligned to the current strategic plan); - Where possible and appropriate, be consistent and comparable with other regions, States and countries' relevant indicators; - Are useful for advocacy and publicity; and - Have a potential for aggregation.
+- Be easy to understand and accepted by the community; - Be cost-effective (eg having regard to any organisation's limited resources, the amount of resources directed to monitoring and evaluation of desired outcomes and outputs needs to be balanced with the organisation's ability to plan and implement programs); - Where appropriate facilitate community involvement (eg the process of collecting information may result in greater community ownership of the desired outcome and greater awareness of issues): - Where appropriate use existing indicators (eg before new indicators are developed, organizations should review their existing suite of indicators and thereby build upon their existing knowledge and data base - this assumes that the existing indicators are appropriately aligned to the current strategic plan); and - Have a potential for aggregation.

 In formulating a series of indicators, it is important to recognise that no one indicator should be considered in isolation when ascertaining a certain direction.
 A clear trend may not always be easily determined and data gaps may occur.
-Indicators vary in purpose, complexity and state.
+Indicators vary in purpose and complexity.